Barnet Logo

 Introduction

 Many philatelists understand that they are the guardians of the material in their collections for themselves and for future owners.
-It is unfortunate when some collectors show a disregard for looking after their collection and dismiss comment with a remark like "it will be OK in my life time".
+It is unfor tunate when some collectors show a disregard for looking after their collection and dismiss comment with a remark like "it will be OK in my life time".
 It is to show that looking after your collection is not a complicated affair that I have written this article.
-Having said that this is a brief or basic guide only and interested parties seeking more comprehensive information should consult a professional paper conservator.
+Having said that this is a brief or basic guide only and interested parties seeking more comprehensive information should consult a professional paper conservator, preferably with some philatelic background.

 Environment

 Philatelic Collections should be stored at a temperature under 18 centigrade and with relative humidity of between 55 and 60%.
 Recent research has shown that gummed and perforated material is under less stress at these slightly more moist conditions than had previously been recommended.
+[A relative humidity of 50 to 55% is recommended for most printed books.]
 Outside these conditions collectors run the risk of the growth of fungi if too hot and too humid.
 Remember that one cause of foxing is believed to be dead fungal growth so by avoiding bad conditions you can help to avoid those unsightly stains.
 If too dry paper suffers stress and with an unused stamp with gum a tension will develop between the gum and the paper.
 This tension may be sufficient to split perforations.
 Dampness is probably one of the main dangers to paper and especially to gum.
 Ventilation of a room or storage container is likely to reduce the level of moisture; some mild and gradual heating may be of assistance in carrying moisture away.
 Never heat a damp room without adequate ventilation as this may promote the growth of fungus.

-Clean air is important too as pollutants may cause damage.
+Clean air and storage conditions are important too as pollutants and any infestation of small harmful creatures and insects, that may eat paper, etc may cause damage.
 Smoking is incompatible with philately because of damage from ash, staining and the transfer of smell.

 Light